Introduction to Physics (Undergraduate Foundation)

 Physical measurements span vast orders of magnitude.
 This lesson presents the standard methods for managing this scale: scientific notation (standard form) and SI prefixes.
 Correct application of these conventions is mandatory for all technical work.

-3. Mass, Length and Time
+3. Length, Mass and Time

 This chapter examines the three fundamental quantities of mechanics: mass, length, and time.
 We will establish their formal definitions and the SI standards used to quantify them.
 A precise understanding of these core concepts is the absolute prerequisite for the study of motion.
 Key objectives: define mass, length, and time and state their SI units; distinguish clearly between the concepts of mass and weight; and identify the standard instruments used to measure these quantities.